antoniovh/covid-forecasting/README.md

 ```bash
 python src/data.py --files mitma --update
 ```
-This will look at what is the last downloaded day and download/process all subsequent days.
+This will look at what is the last downloaded day.
+Then it will download and process all subsequent days.

 To generate COVID-19 and vaccination data for Cantabria and its municipalities use:
 ```bash